 Blessed with lush green, exotic flora & fauna and beautiful waterfalls, and forest trekking trails, Kerala is the place to be at, for enjoying an amazing vacation and travel experience.
 A lot of travel enthusiasts flock to Kerala for great trekking experiences.
 The aroma of tea plantations tickles your senses, while you trek through breath-taking scenery-filled trekking places in Kerala and Munnar.
 Mix adventure with lush green nature as you trek along with the best trekking places in Kerala.

 Best time for Trekking in Kerala

-Kerala is an all season trekking destination with multiple trekking routes active throughout the year.
+Kerala has some of the most thrilling hiking paths as well.
+Which is alluring to hikers and known for trekking in Kerala.
+Kerala is an all-season trekking destination with multiple trekking routes active throughout the year.
 Monsoon is the best time for trekking in Kerala, especially the months of August and September.
-Kerala will be green after monsoon and the gurgling waterfalls, pleasant weather with a non humid climate lets you enjoy the trekking.
+Kerala will be green after the monsoon and the gurgling waterfalls, pleasant weather with a non-humid climate lets you enjoy the trekking places in kerala.

 List of Best Trekking Places in Kerala